 According to the plan, "land use within the watershed is extremely diverse, ranging from agriculture and forestland to extensive commercial and residential development."
 The potential sources of pollution identified are both nonpoint sources and point sources, with a focus on improved agricultural and stormwater management.
-A summary of a selection of recommendations from the plan includes:

-F Streambank stabilization Flood mitigation Promote riparian buffers Adopt regulations to protect riparian areas from encroachment.
+A summary of a selection of recommendations from the plan includes: Streambank stabilization □ Flood mitigation ■ Promote riparian buffers ☐ Adopt regulations to protect riparian areas from encroachment.
 Explore stormwater retrofit opportunities.
-Incorporate low impact development into the site plan approval process.
-Utilize overlay zones to protect water resources.
-Increase protections for steep slopes.
-Wall Cree Wate use the Wallkill River and Rondout Creek watersheds are connected, improvements to the kill River watershed will ultimately have a positive impact on water quality within Rondout k.
-Therefore, the benefits associated with the implementation of the Wallkill River ershed Conservation and Management Plan will extend well beyond the Wallkill watershed e tidal Rondout Creek.
-Wate ershed Planning in New Jersey's Wallkill River Watershed by th guida last 1 Wallkill River Watershed Management Group (WRWMG), through grant funding provided the New Jersey Department of Environmental Protection (NJDEP) and under the fiscal cance of the Sussex County Municipal Utilities Authority (SCMUA), has been working for the LO years to develop various watershed management plans for the Wallkill River watershed ew Jersey.
-Restorment of the second complex compl agust 2008, the WRWMG submitted to NJDEP two separate but intertwined Watershed oration Plans for the Papakating Creek and Clove Acres Lake watersheds that represented successful culmination of two individual grant projects.
-Together, these plans offer a prehensive strategy which includes numerous specific projects, watershed tasks, and ementation themes that, once implemented, will serve to reduce annual pollutant loads, t state and federally mandated standards, and restore water quality.
-Both watershed plans were formally accepted and approved by NJDEP in January 2009, and as a implementation of both plans.
+Incorporate low impact development into the site plan approval process. ☐ Utilize overlay zones to protect water resources. ☐ Increase protections for steep slopes.
+Because the Wallkill River and Rondout Creek watersheds are connected, improvements to the Wallkill River watershed will ultimately have a positive impact on water quality within Rondout Creek.
+Therefore, the benefits associated with the implementation of the Wallkill River Watershed Conservation and Management Plan will extend well beyond the Wallkill watershed to the tidal Rondout Creek.
+Watershed Planning in New Jersey's Wallkill River Watershed The Wallkill River Watershed Management Group (WRWMG), through grant funding provided by the New Jersey Department of Environmental Protection (NJDEP) and under the fiscal guidance of the Sussex County Municipal Utilities Authority (SCMUA), has been working for the last 10 years to develop various watershed management plans for the Wallkill River watershed in New Jersey.
+In August 2008, the WRWMG submitted to NJDEP two separate but intertwined Watershed Restoration Plans for the Papakating Creek and Clove Acres Lake watersheds that represented the successful culmination of two individual grant projects.
+Together, these plans offer a comprehensive strategy which includes numerous specific projects, watershed tasks, and implementation themes that, once implemented, will serve to reduce annual pollutant loads, meet state and federally mandated standards, and restore water quality.

+Both watershed plans were formally accepted and approved by NJDEP in January 2009, and as a result, the NJDEP awarded \$1.4 million in grant funding to the WRWMG/SCMUA to begin the implementation of both plans.
 The WRWMG has developed a work plan that focuses on the following four major areas of effort:

-result, the NJDEP awarded \$1.4 million in grant funding to the WRWMG/SCMUA to begin the